 What Considerations are Taken into Account for the Child Support Formula in NSW?

-There are five key components to the child support formula in NSW:
+There are five key components to a child support assessment and the formula for child support (NSW):

 - The costs of raising children based on independent research